Provider-Based Strategies

-Under provider-based status, the hospital may take advantage of economies of scale, by operating an ambulatory services network under the parent hospital license, and increase its reimbursement, efficiency, and quality.
-Capital costs can also be spread among the various subordinate facilities, operating costs will be lower as a result of increased integration, and administrative efficiency will be increased as the administrative processes of the various facilities will be centralized.
+• Benefits of Hospital Integration: Under provider-based status, the hospital may take advantage of economies of scale, by operating an ambulatory services network under the parent hospital license/certification.
+This increases reimbursement, efficiency, and quality.
+Capital costs can also be spread among the various subordinate facilities.
+Operating costs will be lower as a result of increased integration, and administrative efficiency will be increased due to centralization under the hospital of the various facilities.

 Regulatory criteria to become a HOPD